Franklin D. Burgess (1935-2010)

 Fair use image

 Despite the high level of interest from these major institutions, Burgess chose instead Gonzaga University in Spokane, Washington.
 He later recalled that he was attracted to Gonzaga by the small school environment and dedication to academics.
-While at Gonzaga, Burgess was a Helms All-American selection for his basketball skills in both his junior and senior season (1959-1960 and 1960-1961 seasons).
-His 32 point average per game led the nation in 1961 and his remains one of only two retired jerseys at Gonzaga University.
+While at Gonzaga, Burgess was a Helms All-American selection for his basketball skills in both his junior and senior seasons (1959-1960 and 1960-1961 seasons).
+His 32-point average per game led the nation in 1961, and he remains one of only two retired jerseys at Gonzaga University.
 After college, Burgess was drafted in the third round of the National Basketball Association (NBA) draft by the Los Angeles Lakers but decided instead to play for the Hawaii Chiefs of the American Basketball League (ABL) from 1961 to 1963.

-In accompany with his duties as a judge, Burgess found time to participate with causes such as the Habitat for Humanity house-building project and served as president of the Tacoma branch of the National Association for the Advancement of Colored People (NAACP).
-Judge Franklin D. Burgess died at the age of 75 in Tacoma, Washington after a yearlong battle with cancer.
+In accompany with his duties as a judge, Burgess found time to participate in causes such as the Habitat for Humanity house-building project and served as president of the Tacoma branch of the National Association for the Advancement of Colored People (NAACP).
+Judge Franklin D. Burgess died at the age of 75 in Tacoma, Washington, after a yearlong battle with cancer.